phax/phoss-smp/docker/README.md

 ## Release Binary, XML Backend

+Use an existing binary release, with the XML backend.

 To build, run and stop the SMP image with XML backend use the following command:

 ```